A categorical perspective on non-abelian localization: The non-abelian localization theorem

 We will prove this result at the end of the subsection, after explaining it a bit more.
 The functor $\rho_\ast : \Cycles(\mcX/\mcB)^{<\infty} \to \DCoh(\mcB)$ induces an index homomorphism $\chi(\mcX,-) : K_0(\Cycles(\mcX/\mcB)^{<\infty}) \to K_0(\DCoh(\mcB))$.
 If $\mcB = \Spec(k)$ for a field, then $K_0(\DCoh(\mcB)) \cong \bbZ$, and this is the usual $K$-theoretic index $E \mapsto \sum_j (-1)^j \dim H_j(R\Gamma(\mcX,E))$.
 Suppose one has a ``fundamental class'' $\mathbf{O} \in K_0(\Cycles(\mcX/\mcB)^{<\infty})$.
 Then \Cref{T:non-abelian_localization} combined with the fact that $\tot^\sharp(P \otimes E) \cong \tot^\ast(P) \otimes \tot^\sharp(E)$ for $P \in \Perf(\mcX)$ implies that for any $P \in \Perf(\mcX)$,

-This formula is a direct $K$-theoretic analog of the Atiyah-Bott localization formula.
+This formula is a derived analogue of the $K$-theoretic trace formula.
 There are two main subtleties in applying the formula at this greater level of generality: identifying a fundamental class $\mathbf{O} \in \Cycles(\mcX)^{<\infty}$ and describing $\tot^\sharp(\mathbf{O})$.

 If $\rho : \mcX \to \mcB$ is cohomologically proper, which under our other hypotheses is equivalent to saying that $\rho$ maps $\DCoh(\mcX)$ to $\DCoh(\mcB)$, then $\DCoh(\mcX) \subset \Cycles(\mcX/\mcB)$.
 If in addition $\mcX$ is eventually coconnective, meaning $H_i(\mcO_\mcX) \cong 0$ for $i \gg 0$, then $\mcO_\mcX \in \DCoh(\mcX) \subset \Cycles(\mcX/\mcB)$.
 We can therefore regard $\mcO_\mcX$ as a fundamental class in $K_0(\Cycles(\mcX/\mcB))$.